cbergmeir/cc2425/session4/README.md

 ## Step 6: Re-build and run the app with Compose

-From your project directory, type docker-compose up to build the app with the updated Compose file, and run it.
+From your project directory, type docker compose up to build the app with the updated Compose file, and run it.

-``docker-compose up``
+``docker compose up``

 Check the Hello World message in a web browser again, and refresh to see the count increment.